 Des Moines Slab Leak Repairs

-There are many things to enjoy about being a homeowner in Des Moines, IA.
+There are many things to enjoy about being a homeowner.
 That’s not to say, however, that you won’t deal with any common household problems, no matter how diligent you are about maintenance.
 One of these problems is a slab leak, which is a leak that occurs beneath the foundation—the concrete slab—of your home.

 If you suspect you’re dealing with a slab leak, then it’s important that you contact Schaal Plumbing, Heating & Cooling right away.
 The longer you put off a slab leak repair, the more likely damage is going to occur in your home.
 Contact us, your local plumbing service provider, today for more information about what to do in the event of a slab leak that has developed on your property.